Minyus/Python_Packages_for_Pipeline_Workflow/README.md

 - You need to write file access (read/write) code.
 - Does not support automatic pipeline resuming option using the intermediate data files or databases.

-Airflow might be good for production, but apparently not for rapid experimentation.

 ## Luigi